danyaltairoski/AdventureGame/README.md

 Agile development with Scrum, using Git Flow for version control, ensured smooth collaboration.
 Enhanced understanding of accessibility and teamwork importance.

-Refer to Design Document PDF for User Stories & Design Patterns illustrated with UML
+Refer to **Design Document** PDF for User Stories & Design Patterns illustrated with UML

-Refer to Final Report for documentation of agile development and scrum, as well as project demo.
+Refer to **Final Report** PDF for documentation of agile development and scrum, as well as project demo.